 Medical Advice

-There are enormous health benefits to participating in and training for a marathon.
-However, it is also a huge physical challenge, which requires a sensible and safe approach.
+Participating in and training for a marathon has enormous health benefits.
+However, it is also a huge physical challenge that requires a sensible and safe approach.

 ARE YOU FIT ENOUGH TO TAKE PART?